biggestUaena24/ping-reducer/README.md

-# Creating a vpn for my own use.. maybe?
+# Creating a ping reducer for my own use.. maybe?